The Moto Z3 will be one of the first phones to get 5G

-Motorola has just announced the Moto Z3, at a small press event at its headquarters in Chicago.
-This is the latest phone for Motorola's Z family of phones with magnetic backings that attach to Moto Mods, or modules.
+Motorola on Thursday announced the Moto Z3, at a small press event at its headquarters in Chicago.
+This is the latest Motorola phone to have magnetic backings that attach to Moto Mods, or modules, and will be one of the first phones ever to dial in to 5G.

-One of the most interesting is a 5G Mod that Motorola will release later on, in conjunction with Verizon.
-Using this, the Moto Z3 will be able to get a foothold in 5G technology, the next generation of fast data that will make phones upload and download faster.
-The 5G Mod won't arrive until early 2019 when Verizon's first 5G markets flicker to life; exclusively in the US, as well.
+Starting in early 2019, Motorola will release a 5G Moto Mod that will tap into Verizon's 5G network, once the first of the carrier's 5G networks flickers to life.
+5G is so crucial because it's the next generation of fast data that will make phones upload and download an order of magnitude faster than the fastest 4G LTE networks today.
+We're talking about downloading 90 Spotify songs in 10 seconds, at up to 5 gigabits per second.

 Like the original Moto Z Force and Moto Z2 Force before it, the Moto Z3 here will make its carrier home exclusively on Verizon in the US, at least at first.